inoxio/ansible-role-ispconfig3/README.md

 Mail, PHPMyAdmin and Roundcube will set mostly the admin passwords of the named application.
 Mail itself will also need an email with which it can send mails to.

-ISPConfig is here the most important part it contains a lot of different variables.
+ISPConfig is here the most important part, it contains a lot of different variables.
 Most of them can be translated into the autoinstall.php from ISPConfig.
 It is also important to notice that the mysql_root_password will be used for the setup of the MariaDB module.
 This happens to the ssl_cert part too, this will be used as the SSL cert is generated.

+**Playbook** variables:
 * `mail`:
     This will set all needed variables to setup a new mailing list.
 It will automatically create a mailing list with the given Parameters.